halljc76/ST558_Final_Project/README.md

 an effort to identify, and then train models on, predictors they believe could be significant in achieving correct classifications of soil cover types.

-More information regarding the background of the dataset can be found [here](./app/data/covtype_info).
+More information regarding the background of the dataset can be found in the first tab of the application.
 (This will download the original data dictionary.)

 ## Packages Needed for the Application